jahid-razan/Dashboards/README.md

 # 2. Conceptual ERD
 The Conceptual ERD is a good starting point to understand the relationship between products table and other associated information related to products:

-   • Every product has a manufacturer and belong to a category (and root category).

-   • Product can have one default supplier, no default supplier or multiple suppliers (no supplier is a default supplier).

-   • Every product have multiple classifications.

-   • Product may have have a child or may not.
-Some products are parent products and they have child items.

-   • Products may have a level or 'new' or 'default'.

-   • Every product with a sellable stock has a product history (starting from Sep 2021).

-  It is important to note that the api.products table updated hourly during the day.

 ![](conceptual_ERD.PNG)